 Acumatica makes getting the data out easy with Generic Inquiries and OData.
 The trickiness of course is understanding Structured Query Language (SQL), Relational Databases, Tables, Primary Keys, and the Acumatica Schema like I mentioned earlier.

-Query Quarry provides you with instant analysis, answering difficult questions that you may not have even thought of yet.
+Power BI allows you to answer difficult questions, questions that you may not have even thought of yet.

-I will be blogging with pieces of Query Quarry, one example at a time.
+To demonstrate that value, I will be blogging with Power BI examples that are built on Query Quarry, one example at a time.

 To see the first post, click here.
 You can even scroll down to interact with the Power BI dashboard.

-For all of the Query Quarry examples, click here.
+For all of the Power BI examples built on Query Quarry, click here.

 Are you are interested in experiencing the power of Power BI?